-It’s no doubt that inactivity can lead to a number of health and personal issues, including weight gain, onset of chronic and acute illness and even low productivity in school, work and daily life.
-Conversely, constant activity can prevent and may even reverse many of these issues.
+It’s no doubt that inactivity can lead to a number of health and personal issues, including weight gain, the onset of chronic and acute illness, and even low productivity in school, work, and daily life.
+Conversely, the constant activity can prevent and may even reverse many of these issues.
 Moving around – by walking, running, even fidgeting in your seat, can help boost a person’s overall health.
 While we are all social distancing due to the COVID-19 pandemic, fitness trackers can help us all stay on track with our fitness goals!
 Not to mention, moderate physical activity is a great immune booster against illness and viruses.

 Personal accountability – Unless the corresponding app you use with your fitness tracker encourages social media usage, the only person you’re truly competing against is yourself!
 Fitness trackers track your goals and your progress, psychologically encouraging you to walk more steps than you did yesterday; to run faster than you did yesterday; to sustain that peak heart rate for just a little longer for that intense interval training.
 Research shows that wearing a fitness trackers – even if it’s just a basic pedometer! – can increase a user’s activity levels by 30 percent!